Frequently Asked Questions

 SH:24, Fettle's parent service, has undertaken a comprehensive programme of work and received extensive specialist advice to ensure that it is compliant with GDPR.
 Our website policies have also recently been updated.
 Read more about our preparation in our GDPR blog post.

 Under revised data protection laws you have the right to be forgotten.
-If you would like to be forgotten, text CANCEL to 07860 041 233.
+If you would like to be forgotten, text FORGET to 07860 041 233.

 It is important that you make your request before we dispatch your order (so we can cancel your order immediately and erase all of your data).